rustunit/rustunit.github.io/content/blog/2026/03-30-gitea-ci-autoscaler/index.md

 }
 ```

 Each call to `teardown_step` advances the node exactly one state forward.
-The test verifies the exact ordering of deregister, drain and remove, and the mocks let us assert which API calls were made along the way.
+More importantly, the test verifies both the ordering of deregister, drain and remove and the side effects at each step.
+That is the practical benefit of the trait-based split: we can assert which external API call happened without touching real cloud resources.

 # Further steps